cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nchs-mortality.md

 * **Date of last change:** Never
 * **Available for:** state (see [geography coding docs](../covidcast_geography.md))

-This data source of national provisional death counts are based on death certificate data received and coded by the National Center for Health Statistics [(NCHS)](https://www.cdc.gov/nchs/nvss/vsrr/COVID19/index.htm).
+This data source of national provisional death counts is based on death certificate data received and coded by the National Center for Health Statistics [(NCHS)](https://www.cdc.gov/nchs/nvss/vsrr/COVID19/index.htm).

 | Signal | Description |
 | --- | --- |